Sequential stub matching for uniform generation of directed graphs with a given degree sequence: Running time Algorithm

 \section{Running time Algorithm \ref{alg:A}}

-When implementing Algorithm \ref{alg:A} one has a certain freedom to chose how exactly choosing random samples with probability proportional to $P_{i,j}$ is performed.
-Our implementation of Algorithm \ref{alg:A} is based on the implementation of Bayati, Kim and Saberi~\cite{bayati2010sequential} for undirected graphs, which, in turn, is based on Steger and Wormald's implementation for undirected regular random graphs.
-The latter uses a three-phase procedure, which depending on the step $r$, picks an edge $(i,j)$ with probability proportional to ${d_i}^{(r)}{d_j}^{(r)}$ in a different manner.
+When implementing Algorithm \ref{alg:A} one has a certain freedom to decide how exactly to choose random samples with probability proportional to $P_{i,j}$.
+Our implementation of Algorithm \ref{alg:A} uses the three-phase procedure introduced for regular graphs in \cite{steger1999generating} and extended to non-regular undirected graphs in \cite{bayati2010sequential}.
 We also distinguish three phases depending on the algorithm step $r$, however, our sampling probability is proportional $\drout{i}\drin{j}\left(1-\frac{\dout{i}\din{j}}{2m}\right)$, and the corresponding criteria that determine the phase of the algorithm are different.
-In what follows, we show that the expected running time of our algorithm is $\mathcal{O}\left(md_{\max}\right)$, that is we prove the following lemma. \begin{Lemma} Algorithm \ref{alg:A} can be implemented so that its expected running time is $\mathcal{O}\left(md_{\max}\right)$ for graphical degree sequences $\dd$ with $d_{\max} = \mathcal{O}\left(m^{1/4-\tau}\right)$ for some $\tau > 0$. \begin{proof}
+We also benefit from the fact that looking up an element in a list with a dictionary requires constant time, and therefore, one can check in constant time whether an edge $(i,j)$ is already present in the graph constructed thus far.
+In what follows, we show that the expected running time of our algorithm is linear in the number of edges. \begin{Lemma} Algorithm \ref{alg:A} can be implemented so that its expected running time is $\mathcal{O}\left(m\right)$ for graphical degree sequences $\dd$ with $d_{\max} = \mathcal{O}\left(m^{1/4-\tau}\right)$ for some $\tau > 0$. \begin{proof}

-\emph{Phase 1.} Let $\E$ be the list of edges constructed by the algorithm so far.
+\emph{Phase 1.} Let $\E$ be the list of edges constructed by the algorithm so far, and let $E$ be supplied with an index dictionary.
 In the first phase, a random unmatched in- and out-stubs are selected.
-We may check whether this is an eligible pair in time $\mathcal{O}\left(d_{\max}\right).$ If eligible, the pair is accepted with probability proportional to $1-\frac{\dout{i}\din{j}}{2m}$ and $(i,j)$ is added to $\E$.
-We select edges according to this procedure until the number of unmatched in-stubs drops bellow $2d_{\max}^2$.
+We may check whether this is an eligible pair in time $\mathcal{O}\left(1\right),$ as this is the time needed to look up an entry in a dictionary.
+If eligible, the pair is accepted with probability proportional to $1-\frac{\dout{i}\din{j}}{2m}$ and $(i,j)$ is added to $\E$.
+We select edges according to this procedure until the number of unmatched in-stubs drops below $2d_{\max}^2$.
 This marks the end of phase $1$.
-As a crude estimate, each eligible pair is accepted with probability at least $\frac{1}{2}$, and at most $\frac{1}{2}$ of all stub pairs is ineligible, see Lemma \ref{lm:upper_bounds}$(a)$.
-Hence, creating one edge in phase $1$ has an expected computational complexity of $\mathcal{O}\left(d_{\max}\right)$, and the total runtime of this phase is $\mathcal{O}\left(md_{\max}\right)$.
+As a crude estimate, each eligible pair is accepted with probability at least $\frac{1}{2}$, and at most $\frac{1}{2}$ of all stub pairs are ineligible, see Lemma \ref{lm:upper_bounds}$(a)$.
+Hence, creating one edge in phase $1$ has an expected computational complexity of $\mathcal{O}\left(1\right)$, and the total runtime of this phase is $\mathcal{O}\left(m\right)$.